arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 }
 ```

+The `Ethernet` library is included in the beginning to enable the Ethernet functionality in the device.
+In the `setup()` function, the program initializes the serial port and attempts to establish an Ethernet connection.
+If the DHCP configuration fails, a static IP address is utilized as a backup.
+Depending on the DHCP's success, the code may or may not employ a DNS server for server resolution.

+Once the connection is successful, the program sends an `HTTP GET` request to the server.
+In case of a connection failure, an error message is displayed in the Arduino IDE's Serial Monitor.
+The `read_request()` function handles data retrieval from the client and formats it for display in the Serial Monitor.
+The `loop()` function continuously calls `read_request()` to manage incoming data.
+If the server gets disconnected, the program halts in an infinite loop, ensuring no further execution without a valid connection.

 ### Wi-Fi®

 Opta™ WiFi variant devices feature an onboard Wi-Fi® module that provides seamless wireless connectivity, allowing the Opta™ to connect to Wi-Fi® networks and interact with other devices Over-The-Air (OTA).